Dr-Dan/godot-fakeo-db/README.md

 # Godot - Easy Queries

-A library that offers Linq/MongoDB style data operations in Godot written in GdScript.
+A library that offers Linq/MongoDB style data operations in Godot.

 ## Features